Ehud Olmert: Indictments, trials and criminal convictions

+Post-premiership

 In 2009, Olmert spoke at various colleges throughout the United States to mixed receptions.
 In October 2009, he visited Magnolia, Arkansas, and spoke about Israeli farming, technology and Israel's view on Iran.
 The speech was given at Southern Arkansas University, where he also invited the rural university to form a partnership with Israel's Hebrew University of Jerusalem.

-In 2012, Olmert expressed opposition to a military strike on Iran.In July 2019, he canceled a visit to Switzerland after being notified that he would face questioning for his role in Operation Cast Lead.
+In 2012, Olmert expressed opposition to a military strike on Iran.
+In July 2019, he canceled a visit to Switzerland after being notified that he would face questioning for his role in Operation Cast Lead.
+In February 2020, Olmert held a joint press conference with Palestinian President Mahmoud Abbas, calling for direct negotiations with the Palestinian Authority as part of the Trump peace plan.

+Olmert endorsed Blue and White in the September 2019 and 2020 elections and the Israeli Labor Party In the 2021 and 2022 elections.
+He also became a Haaretz columnist alongside former Meretz leader Zehava Galon and former Prime Minister Ehud Barak.

+In 2025, Olmert opined in a Haaretz article that Israel was committing war crimes against Palestinians amid the Gaza War.
+He criticized the large Palestinian death toll in the conflict, and questioned the goals of the IDF and its ability to win the war.
+He labeled the Israeli government under Prime Minister Benjamin Netanyahu a "criminal gang" and suggested that the war was being intentionally prolonged for Netanyahu's political benefit.
+Olmert said that while he believed Israel was not violating the laws of war when dealing with Gaza in the past, he was now "no longer able to do so," citing indiscriminate targeting of civilians "knowingly, evilly, maliciously, irresponsibly" committed by Israel.